Cost of Attendance

 The Arkansas Colleges of Health Education establishes a Cost of Attendance (COA) budget for students annually dependent upon his or her program of study and in accordance with regulations governing federal student aid programs.
 Cost of attendance is an estimated amount of student’s educational expenses for an enrollment period.
 The COA number is used to determine the maximum amount of financial aid (loans, scholarships, etc.) a student may receive for an award year.

-Cost of attendance budgets are an estimate of a student’s educational expenses based upon if a student lives on-campus (The Residents) or off-campus.
+Cost of attendance budgets are an estimate of a student’s educational expenses based upon if a student lives on-campus at The Residents or the Village at Heritage or off-campus.
 Educational expenses include direct costs and indirect costs a study may reasonably expect to incur while enrolled in his or her program of study.
 Direct costs include the actual costs billed to the student for tuition, fees and any institution-billed supplies.
 Indirect costs are an estimate of a student’s required books and supplies, housing, food, transportation and miscellaneous personal expenses.
 Educational expenses do not include non-allowable costs (consumer debt, spousal expenses, relocation expenses or vehicle purchase/lease).

 Click here for the estimated Cost of Attendance for the following programs: